 The craving to kill can be very powerful and very dangerous.
 It can also be very deceptive, causing you to believe that it will not go away until you satisfy its demands that you kill.
 This is not true.

 The first step to controlling it is to understand what is happening to you.
 This begins by recognizing that you are not "evil" and that you are not destined to become a murderer.
-Unless you have a serious brain abnormality, what you are probably experiencing is a life-threatening, almost addiction-like compulsion to do harm.
-This compulsion is the result of your brain responding to a trauma.
+Unless you have a serious brain abnormality, what you are probably experiencing is a life-threatening medical emergency, an almost addiction-like compulsion to do harm.
+This compulsion is the result of your brain responding to trauma.
 The trauma was being wronged or humiliated, perhaps repeatedly, at some time in the past.
 Part of your brain wants to strike back.
 It wants to kill.

 It is important to realize that only one part of your brain (the greedy pleasure centers, where all cravings reside) wants you to kill.
 The other parts of your brain, where reasoning and control take place, know that killing would be a huge mistake that would only make your life worse and probably result in your own death.
 The renegade pleasure centers, focused only on pleasure, do not care about future consequences.
 They want what they want now.